Home

 Project Track: The following require additional application materials and internship requirements.

 Science Journalism: Develop a science journalism portfolio.
 Blog on seminar topics, interview presenters via email.
 Receive training and feedback from a qualified mentor.
-Journalism interns assist at all live seminars and attend six additional Wednesday or Thursday evening Zoom meetings per semester.
+Journalism interns assist at live seminars and attend six additional Wednesday or Thursday evening Zoom meetings per semester.
 Zoom orientation and wrap-up.
-Journalism interns receive one individualized Zoom meeting during the semester.
+Journalism interns participate in additional Zoom meetings during the semester.

 Videography: Develop a science-related videography portfolio.
 Record, edit, and post 2D (and optionally 3D) video of sessions.
 Create and post teaser videos.
-Videography interns assist at all live seminars and attend 4-6 additional Wednesday or Thursday evening Zoom meetings per semester, depending on their progress.
-Zoom orientation and wrap-up.
-Videography interns receive one individualized Zoom meeting during the semester.
+Videography interns assist at all live seminars, a Zoom orientation and wrap-up.
+Videography interns may participate in additional Zoom meeting during the semester depending on progress.

 Application procedure: Fill out online application.
 After being contacted by email, select and submit two separate samples of video that you have created (need not be science related, YouTube/Insta ok, editing only ok).
 Zoom interview.